timothe/tailscale/README.md

-# Tailscale CSE Take-home: Subnet Router + Tailscale SSH on GCP (Terraform)
+# Tailscale CSE Take-home: Subnet Router + Tailscale SSH on GCP via Terraform

 ## What this repo demonstrates

 1. A personal Tailnet with:
-   * One **GCP VM** that acts as a **Tailscale device with SSH enabled**.
+   * One **router VM** that runs Tailscale with SSH enabled.
-   * The same VM also acts as a **subnet router** that advertises its VPC subnet to the Tailnet.
+   * The router VM also acts as a **subnet router** that advertises its VPC subnet to the Tailnet.

-2. A **private service** reachable only via the advertised subnet:
+2. A **service VM** reachable only via the advertised subnet:
-   * The VM creates a **dummy interface** with an IP inside the VPC CIDR and serves a small HTTP endpoint there.
+   * The service VM runs a small HTTP endpoint on port 8080 bound to its internal IP.
-   * This simulates a private host behind the subnet router without needing a second VM.
+   * This demonstrates full path: Tailnet → router VM → VPC subnet → service VM.

-3. 100 percent Infrastructure as Code using **Terraform**, plus a single **startup script** on the VM.
+3. 100 percent Infrastructure as Code using **Terraform**, with 2 startup scripts (router and service).

 > Why GCP and not my Mac or Synology:
 >